All Episodes

 How can thinking people automatically reject the opposite point of view?

-But an indoctrinated person can.
+They can't, but an indoctrinated person can.

 And look, the so-called smartest people among us all believe in man-made global warming.

-We're in the middle here of a mini ice age, it looks like.
+We're in the middle here of a mini-ice age, it looks like.

-He says, we not only are we not in any kind of a warming period, we actually have the aspects here of the beginning of a mini ice age going on.
+He says, not only are we not in any kind of a warming period, we actually have the aspects here of the beginning of a mini ice age going on.

 And he's citing not just meteorological data, he's citing climate data as well.